PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 * `Warning alert for exchange client bots
   <../../../admin/django_celery_beat/periodictask/?q=raise+warning+alert+for+exchange+client+bots>`_

-  The threshold for this alert is cofigured from the dynamic preference at `Exchange Client Bot Warnings After
+  The threshold for this alert is configured from the dynamic preference at `Exchange Client Bot Warnings After
   <../../../admin/dynamic_preferences/globalpreferencemodel/?q=bot_warn>`_